 Hymns For Healing Body and Soul

 The illusory sense of separation from the divine is the root of suffering, causing mental anguish and ravishing the body with painful ailments.
-The soothing hymns of Gurbani have the power to heal at the soul level eradicating the effects of egoism, calming the mind and instilling ease of spirit to impart bodily relief.
+The sound current of naad imparted by the soothing hymns of Gurbani have the power to heal at the soul level eradicating the effects of egoism, calming the mind and instilling ease of spirit to impart bodily relief.

 Hymns sung during a Sikh funeral ceremony convey a message of resignation to the natural process.
 They provide comfort and solace to the bereaved by focusing on the departed soul's mergence with the divine.

 - Jeevan Maran Sukh Ho-e- "In Life and In Death, Peace Resides With Those Who Attain Their Guru"